MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 ### Lighting and backdrop

 QR code detection quality is susceptible to varying illumination and backdrop.
-In general, provide enough contrast for the black/white modules for better performance, we recommend 0/255.

-In a scene with bright lighting, print a code that is black on a gray 128 background.
-Otherwise, print a black QR code on a white background.
+* Under normal lighting conditions, provide enough contrast for the black/white modules for better performance.

-If the code is displayed against a dark backdrop, the detection rate of the code may be lower than expected.
-Printing a black code on a gray 128 background may help increase the detection rate.
+* In extreme lighting conditions with bright lighting or dark backdrop, you can try to reduce and adjust contrast which could improve QR code detection rate.
+The white background within the QR code can be reduced from 255 downwards.

 ### Size of QR codes